 Does My Health Insurance Automatically Cover My Baby?

-The good news is that for the first 30 days after a baby’s birth, their medical expenses are covered by the mother’s health insurance as an extension of maternity care.
+The good news is that for the first 30 days after a baby’s birth, their medical expenses are covered by the mother’s or father’s health insurance, as an extension of maternity care.
 However, on day 31, this coverage ends.
 In order to avoid a lapse in coverage and potentially end up with exam and vaccination bills, you need to add the baby to your insurance policy.
 Most insurance companies will add the baby to your policy back to your baby’s birth if added within the first 30 days.
 Otherwise, your baby may go a month without coverage if you have not called to have your baby added before the 60th day after the birth of the baby.
 If you wait more than 60 days to call and add your baby, you will be out of luck, you no longer have a “life event”.
 You’ll need to wait until the next open enrollment period.
-Please call us, or check with your HR for details.
+Please call us or check with your HR at work for details.

 What If I am Uninsured?

-If you do not have health insurance, then you will have to pay for all the medical expenses, including prenatal care, the birth, post-natal care and your baby’s check-ups, out of pocket.
+If you do not have health insurance, then you will have to pay for all the medical expenses, including prenatal care, the birth, post-natal care, and your baby’s check-ups, out of pocket.
 Fortunately, there are options available that can help you avoid medical debt.

-When Can I Get Health Insurance for My Baby?
+When Can I Get Health Insurance For My Baby?

 How Nevada Insurance Enrollment Can Help Get Health Insurance for Your New Baby

-The first weeks of your new baby’s life pass by quickly, and while 30 days sounds like plenty of time to sign them up for health insurance, that time will pass before you know it.
+The first weeks of your new baby’s life pass by quickly, and while 60 days sounds like plenty of time to sign them up for health insurance, that time will pass before you know it.
 The best time to begin looking into health insurance for your baby is before they are born.
-At Nevada Insurance Enrollment, our health insurance agents can help you determine the best coverage option for you and your new baby get affordable health insurance, and avoid a gap in coverage.
+At Nevada Insurance Enrollment, our health insurance agents can help you determine the best coverage option for you and your new baby to get affordable health insurance and avoid a gap in coverage.

 Read More: Health Insurance in Las Vegas, Nevada